Behind The Hudson: The Vision, the Values, and the Build

-At Habitat for Humanity of Sumner County, we believe that when we build differently, we build better, and The Hudson is proof of that vision.
-As the first pocket neighborhood in our county, The Hudson reimagines how homes, people, and community come together.
+At Habitat for Humanity of Sumner County, we believe that when we build with intention, we build something greater, and The Hudson is a testament to that vision.
+As the first pocket neighborhood in our county, it reimagines not just how we build homes, but how we create connection, community, and lasting opportunity.

 Below, you’ll find answers to the most frequently asked questions about The Hudson, from timeline and affordability to recognition and volunteer opportunities.
 Whether you’re ready to get involved or simply curious about what makes this project so special, we invite you to explore and join us in building a future rooted in connection, dignity, and hope.